 Our community would like to share their experience of Baldwin with you.
-We invite you to listen to our student presentations below and read our parent testimonials.
+We invite you to read our parent testimonials below.

 Parent Testimonials